High-efficiency vertical emission spin-photon interface for scalable quantum memories: Design and analysis

 Figure \ref{figure2} presents the analytical model of the normalized intensities for both the intermediate and far-field distributions across different topological charges.
 As shown, the second perturbation layer by destructive interference minimized light intensity at high NA and effectively concentrates most of the light intensity near the center, even for higher OAM states.
 This is achieved through an additional modulation factor introduced by the second grating layer, represented by the Bessel function \( J_{L\pm1}(k r_q \sin\theta \sin\theta_q) \), which further confines the intensity toward the optical axis.

 This filtering mechanism reduces energy spread and mitigates the central dip observed in single-layer gratings for higher-order OAM states.
 Furthermore, Equation \ref{equation13} indicates that the far-field distribution remains largely independent of the specific perturbation pattern of the second grating layer.
 This implies that a similar outcome can be achieved as long as the scatterers are densely distributed in high-intensity regions.
-These observations are further validated using the digital twin approach.
+These observations are further validated using the dipole model.

 In a similar way, we can find the emission of the \( E_z \) component of the near field.
 The emission of this component at the intermediate field is obtained by:

 Where \( {E}_{z}^{\text{NF}} (\rho_n) \) represents the \( z \)-component of the electric field at the location of the \( n \)-th scatterer in the first grating layer.
 The phase factor and the polarization of this field are similar to that of Equation \ref{equation3} but with different coefficients.
 Therefore, we can follow the same calculations as before and obtain similar results.
 It follows that if the color centers are oriented out of plane, their information can still be transferred to the far field.
 In contrast, without the intermediate perturbation layer, this transfer would not be possible.
 Therefore, our approach eliminates the need for precise control over the orientation of the color centers inside the cavity.